 How to Reach

 - By Air: The Nearest International Airport, notwithstanding, is in Varanasi which is the Lal Bahadur Shastri Airport a good ways off of around 320 km.
-Taxicabs and transports can take you to Muzaffarpur from both the Airports.
+Taxicabs and transports can take the Airports.

-- By Road: Muzaffarpur Railway Station (MFP) interfaces Muzaffarpur to a few urban communities across India by various trains that go through it.
+- By Rail: Muzaffarpur Railway Station (MFP) interfaces Muzaffarpur to a few urban communities across India by various trains that go through it.